-~ This section details pVQA.
-First, pVQA is formulated.
-Then we give three types of the annealing schedule since the appropriate annealing schedule depends on the type of quantum devices.
-Finally, we demonstrate the applicability of pVQA for COPs with a typical constraint.
+~ This section details pVSQA.
+First, pVSQA is formulated.
+Then we give three types of schedule functions since the function form depends on the type of quantum devices.
+Finally, we give a condition for the applicability of pVSQA to constrained COPs.